Actionable Neural Representations: Grid Cells from Minimal Constraints: Room Geometry Analysis

 \subsection{Circular Room}

-The final analysis we do of this type is the hardest.
+The final analysis we do of this type is the hardest, a circular environment.
 It follows the same pattern, make the symmetry assumption, expand the series.
 Doing so we arrive at the following first order term:

 where $(r,\psi)$ is a radial co-ordinate system, $\vx = $.
 Using the double angle formula to spread the cosine, and rotating the 0 of each $\psi$ variable to align with $\vk_d$, we get:

 The second integral is 0, because sine is odd and periodic.
 We can perform the first integral using the following Bessel function properties,